 M.A., Media Studies

-At SC&I, I teach courses in the Ph.D. program such as “Research Foundations” and special topics courses related to my research agenda, as well as MI courses including “Social Informatics” and “Learning Theory, Inquiry and Instructional Design”, and undergraduate ITI courses including “IT & Learning” and “Gender and Technology”.
+At SC&I, she teaches courses in the Ph.D. program such as the required "Seminar in Information Studies," a "Mixed Methods" class, and special topics classes related to her research agenda.
+She teaches MI courses including “Social Informatics,” "Motivation and Mindfulness in Inquiry Contexts," and “Learning Theory, Inquiry and Instructional Design”, and undergraduate ITI courses including “IT & Learning” and “Gender and Technology.”

 - Center for International Scholarship in School Libraries (CISSL)